skillrepos/copilot-dd/codespace-labs.md

 ![introduce error](./images/cdd37b.png?raw=true "introduce error")

 9. Notice the light bulb icon that has popped up.
 Click on that, scroll to the bottom (if needed), and you'll have additional options to fix or explain with Copilot.
+(If you don't see the lightbulb or the menu doesn't show up, highlight the error, then right-click and go to the *Copilot* entry in the menu.)

 ![Copilot options inline](./images/cdd165.png?raw=true "Copilot options inline")